StefRuseva88/selenium-ide/README.md

 - Running automated tests directly from the browser to quickly verify web functionalities.
 - Integrating with GitHub Actions for continuous testing and reporting.

+## Tests Structure
+- All recorded tests are organized into a test suites.
+- Every test suite have a clear and descriptive name that indicates its purpose.
+-	Each test is named appropriately to reflect the specific task or functionality being tested.
+-	The tests are arranged in a logical sequence within the suite.
+-	Each test starts in a new browser window to ensure a fresh state.
+-	The browser window is maximized at the start of each test to ensure all elements are visible and to maintain consistency across different screen resolutions.

 ### Running Tests
 To run these tests, import the scripts into Selenium IDE and execute.
 Tests are organized by functionality, allowing targeted validation.